mbadolato/iTerm2-Color-Schemes/README.md

 The SpaceGray theme was created by [ryentzer](https://github.com/ryentzer/SpaceGray-iTerm)

 The Jellybeans theme was created by [qtpi](https://github.com/qtpi/Jellybeans.itermcolors)

+The PaulMillr theme was created by [paulmillr](https://github.com/paulmillr/dotfiles/tree/master/terminal) and ported to iTerm by me

 If there are other color schemes you'd like to see included, drop me a line!